manicprone/joint-kit/README.md

 A Node server library & development kit for rapidly implementing data layers and RESTful endpoints.

 Designed to be flexible.
-Mix it with existing code -_or_- use it to generate an entire custom method library and client API from scratch.
+Mix it with existing code -_or_- use it to generate an entire server-side method library and isomorphic HTTP API.

 <br />